gemfire/gemfire-examples/sessionState/README.md

   ```
   cd scripts
-  ./example-setup.sh <root directory of Geode install>
+  ./example-setup.sh <root directory of GemFire install>
   ```

-Specify the root directory of your local Geode installation.
-Make sure you have no local Geode cluster running, as this step will start a new local cluster to manage our Session States.
+Specify the root directory of your local GemFire installation.
+Make sure you have no local GemFire cluster running, as this step will start a new local cluster to manage our Session States.
 This can be done by running gfsh from your geode installation and running a `connect` command with no parameters.
 If a cluster is found, use the shutdown command to stop the cluster before continuing.